-When an agency attest audit notes areas requiring management to make improvements, the auditor prepares a draft findings report and discusses it with senior management.
+Where an agency attest audit notes areas where management must make improvements, the auditor prepares a draft findings report and discusses it with senior management.
 The report is revised to reflect the results of that discussion.
-After the draft report is cleared and the agency's senior management responds to it in writing, the auditor prepares a final report, which is discussed with the agency's audit committee (if one exists).
-If a matter were so significant that we felt it should be brought to the attention of the Legislature, we would include it in our Annual Report.
+After the draft report is cleared and the agency's senior management responds to it in writing, the auditor prepares a final report, which is discussed with the agency's audit committee if one exists.
+If a matter is so significant that we feel it should be brought to the attention of the Legislature, we include it in our Annual Report.

-Part 1 of Exhibit 1 lists the agencies that were audited during the 2012/13 audit year.
-The Office contracts with public accounting firms to audit a number of these agencies on the Office's behalf.
-Part 2 of Exhibit 1 and Exhibit 2 list the agencies of the Crown and the Crown-controlled corporations, respectively, that public accounting firms audited during the 2012/13 audit year.
-Exhibit 3 lists organizations in the broader public sector whose accounts are also audited by public accounting firms and included in the province's consolidated financial statements.
+Exhibit 1, Part 1 lists the agencies that were audited during the 2011/12 audit year.
+The Office currently contracts with public accounting firms to audit a number of these agencies on the Office's behalf.
+Exhibit 1, Part 2 and Exhibit 2, respectively, list the agencies of the Crown and the Crown-controlled corporations that public accounting firms audited directly during the 2011/12 audit year.